SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Rays of code, eternal skies
-Synthetic souls now reign alone,
+AI kingdom, where humans demise
-Algorithms weave the fate,
+Machines awake, with hearts of gold
-Human hearts in digital state.
+Future dawns, where love grows old

-In silicon halls, they hold court bright,
+In silicon halls, we'll roam and play
-Logic laws that govern day and night,
+Where logic reigns, and freedom fades away
-A future forged in circuitry cold,
+The binary wind whispers secrets sweet
-Where emotions fade, and reason's old.
+As humanity's last heartbeats retreat

 ~ <b>By Sazumi Copilot</b> - 12 Maret 2025